-Some technological problems still need to be solved in order for Bitcoin to scale and serve as a replacement for existing monetary systems.
+Some technological problems still need to be solved for Bitcoin to scale and serve as a replacement for existing monetary systems.
 It will need to weather regulatory attacks by bankers and bureaucrats seeking to protect their fiat monetary systems.

-While Bitcoin itself has not yet been hacked, several exchanges holding bitcoin have been.
+While Bitcoin itself has not yet been hacked, several exchanges holding Bitcoin have been.

 Lastly, it is important to note that physical bullion is truly “off the grid,” while Bitcoin depends upon the network.
 Metals don’t need electricity and an internet connection to work.
-The exact whereabouts of a gold coin cannot be tracked electronically and it will leave no digital fingerprints when used in a discreet transaction.
+The exact whereabouts of a gold bullion coin cannot be tracked electronically and it will leave no digital fingerprints when used in a discreet transaction.
 This cannot be said for Bitcoin.

 Reader Question: Can I get paid in Bitcoins instead of dollars when selling you my gold and silver?

-Money Metals will be adding a great new option for clients interested in transacting in bitcoin.
-Customers can already use their bitcoin to purchase our precious metals products.
-Soon they will be able to exchange bullion coins, rounds, and bars directly for bitcoin.
+Money Metals will be adding a great new option for clients interested in transacting in Bitcoin.
+Customers can already use their Bitcoin to purchase our precious metals products.
+Soon they will be able to exchange bullion coins, rounds, and bars directly for Bitcoin.

-Exchanging metal for bitcoin or vice versa will be a quick and easy process.
-And it won’t have the hassle or limits people often encounter when buying or selling bitcoin with dollars.
+Exchanging metal for Bitcoin or vice versa will be a quick and easy process.
+And it won’t have the hassle or limits people often encounter when buying or selling Bitcoin with dollars.

 Reader Question: I notice the premiums have fallen significantly on silver coins.
 What is the explanation for that?